Insurance is something we all should consider having, and be glad when we never need to use it.

 - Income Protection Insurance

-At Sapient we guide investor through this process and provide them with the necessary tools to decide on the adequate level of cover to protect them and their family.
+At Sapient we can provide general product advice to investors to assist their decision making process to decide on the adequate level of cover to protect them and their family.